 Most cats will hide when they are not feeling well.
 Why do they do this and what do you need to know and what to do?

 In a wild or feral environment, a cat is an animal of prey to many predators including coyotes and large birds.
-They spend most of their time hiding unless they are hunting, which is why you do not see many feral cats roaming around and why females have their kittens somewhere safe, like in a deserted building.
-Cats will isolate themselves to stay safe and protected, especially when they are vulnerable.
+They spend most of their time hiding unless they are hunting, so you do not see many feral cats roaming around and females have their kittens somewhere safe, like in a deserted building.
+Cats will isolate themselves to stay safe and protected, especially when vulnerable.

-Sickness is a sign of weakness that makes a 9lbs cat even more vulnerable and an easy target for possible predators.
+Sickness is a sign of weakness that makes a 9-pound cat even more vulnerable and an easy target for possible predators.

 So, the best thing for them to do to survive is to hide.
 If your cat is sick and is hiding all the time, it is not that your cat thinks of you as a predator, it is just that it’s literally programmed into their instincts to hide when they are vulnerable.